zeta-chain/node/docs/spec/crosschain/overview.md

 associated with this ballot.
 Based on `BallotThreshold`, when enough votes are cast ballot is considered to be "finalized".

+The last vote that moves the ballot to the "finalized" state triggers execution and pays the gas costs of the cross-chain transaction.

+Any votes cast after the ballot has been finalized are discarded.

 ## Inbound Transaction

 Inbound transactions are cross-chain transactions observed on connected chains.